laro/Cilia/README.md

 I don't know what exact syntax Bjarne Stroustrup would prefer today, but indeed Cpp2 and Carbon do not feel familiar to me.
 I like many aspects especially of Cpp2, but _not_ its `name: Type` syntax.
-IMHO it is not necessary to go from the "most vexing parse" right to the "most easy parse".
+IMHO it is not necessary to go from the "most vexing parse" right to the "most easy parse" (despite Rust, Kotlin, and Swift all are having the same syntax).

 - Cilia
     - `Int`, `Int32`, `Int64`, `Float`